-The Ministry of Housing, Communities and Local Government (MHCLG) has made funding available to provide support and grants for communities looking to develop Neighbourhood Plans and Neighbourhood Development orders.
+The Department for Levelling Up, Housing and Communities (DLUHC) has made funding available to provide support and grants for communities looking to develop Neighbourhood Plans and Neighbourhood Development orders.

 For further information about all aspects of neighbourhood planning and to apply for support, please visit the Locality Neighbourhood Planning website.